 - Washing and cleaning

 OCD typically begins in the teenage or young adult years.
 However, it can also start in childhood.
 Its symptoms generally grow and vary in severity throughout life.
-Obsessions and compulsions types can also change over time.
+Obsessions and compulsion types can also change over time.
 Symptoms typically worsen if you experience excess stress.

-Experts consider OCD to be a life-long disorder that can have mild to moderate symptoms or severe enough to disrupt your entire life.
+Experts consider OCD to be a life-long disorder that can have mild to moderate symptoms or be severe enough to disrupt your entire life.

 Experts aren’t sure how people develop OCD, but they have observed that stress worsens OCD symptoms.